hlnicholls/snplifter/README.md

   --liftover_direction {38to37,37to38}
                         Direction of liftover (38to37 or 37to38).
   --phenotype_names PHENOTYPE_NAMES
                         Comma-separated list of phenotype names to process.
-If not provided, all files in the input directory will be processed.
 ```